 We are Sisters Uncut.
-We stand united with all self-defining women who live under the threat of domestic violence, and those who experience violence in their daily lives.
-We stand against the life-threatening cuts to domestic violence services.
-We stand against austerity.
+As women and gender-variant people who live under the threat of domestic violence, we fight alongside all those who experience domestic, sexual, gendered, and state violence in their daily lives.
+We are fighting for our right to live in safety.
+We are fighting for our lives.

-To those in power, our message is this: your cuts are sexist, your cuts are dangerous, and you think that you can get away with them because you have targeted the people who you perceive as powerless.
+To those in power, our message is this: your cuts are violent, your cuts are dangerous, and you think that you can get away with them because you have targeted people who you perceive as powerless.

 We are those people.
 We are Sisters Uncut.
 We will not be silenced.

 These are our demands: